 As a student at that time, it was not easy.
-He had to miss classes and was scolded by the headmaster due to inappropriate hairdos.
+Due to his unsuitable hairstyles, he missed lectures.
 But it did not stop his budding passion for the fashion industry.

 Being from a Bengali family, mostly unexposed to this industry, Rangeet’s family has been always supportive in every manner.